unkn0wnvariable/PowerShell-WindowsAdmin/VMware/README.md

 My attempts at making life with VMware that little bit easier.

+## PowerCLI v10 Compatability

+With the release of PowerCLI v10 we are now able to import the module for use in scripts in the normal PowerShell way, this however means that older scripts which used the PowerCLI initialization script won't work.

+I'm working on updating my scripts and will put a note at the start of each one which has been updated and checked.

+This obviously means I'll no longer be able to confirm if they work in older versions of PowerCLI, so please use v10.

 ## Prerequisites

 These scripts all require PowerCLI to be installed.